Cadey/BRC101/readme.md

-#### Establishing trust!
+#### Authenticating NFTs: The Trust Quandary and BRC101's Solution

-The most important problem to solve with an NFT is establishing its authenticity, who created it, how can we verify this to be true?
+One of the most pressing challenges with NFTs is determining their authenticity – who created them, and how can we verify this?

-This, realistically is different for each collection, and i cant be done "on-chain".
-Lets take an example, when you buy an NFT of a cat image, how do you know its the genuine cat image?
+In reality, the verification process may differ for each collection, and it can't be fully executed on-chain.
+Take for instance, you buy an NFT linked to a cat image.
+How can you ascertain its authenticity?

-- Do you **trust** the marketplace you purchased it from?
+- Is it the **trust** you place in the marketplace you purchased it from?
-- Do you **trust** a twitter profile?
+- Is it **trust** in a corresponding Twitter profile?
-- What do you **trust**??
+- Or is it something else entirely that you **trust**?

-So lets go back to the basics, when you have an NFT, chances are you know somthing about the issuer.
-They could be a company, a person, a charity...
-The point is, they are **something** and they should be the ones telling you its genuine.
+In essence, let's circle back to fundamentals.
+If you own an NFT, it's likely you have some information about its issuer – be it a company, an individual, or a charity.
+These entities have a presence, an identity, and they should be the ones validating the NFT's authenticity.

-For this reason, the On-Chain NFT needs to reference an Off-Chain means to authenticate it.
-If that company goes bust, or the person dies.
-There will be other ways to recover this authenticity, humans are actually quite good at this.
-TheWayBackMachine, good old official records, etc etc. Issuers can establish any number of ways to keep the trust relationship alive!
+That's why under BRC101, the On-Chain NFT references an Off-Chain method for authentication.
+If a company goes under or an individual passes away, there are still means to validate the NFT's authenticity.
+Humanity excels in preserving and retrieving information - be it through TheWayBackMachine, official records, or other means.
+Issuers can create numerous ways to sustain the trust relationship!

-> Some people will of course you could point to some other blockchains which use oracles to confirm a truth, but what happens when that chain no longer exists....
+Some may argue that other blockchains use oracles to verify truth.
+However, the question remains, what happens when that blockchain ceases to exist?
+BRC101 offers a robust, flexible solution that doesn't rely solely on one system for verification, making it a resilient choice in the dynamic world of NFTs.